 The Outpost

 The bedrooms open onto their own private porches.
 The sliding glass doors pull away from the corner to bring the outside in.
-We designed the platform bed and built-in night stands using the same walnut panels as the wall, melding the bed and wall into an aesthetic whole.

 The Outpost